mproskura/WeatherProjectBackend/README.md

 * Material UI

 ## Deployment
-Deployed version is available here:
+Deploy version is available here: [https://weathercomparator.herokuapp.com/](https://weathercomparator.herokuapp.com/) Due to Heroku limitations Yr.no forecast is not available in deployed version.

 However, if you wanted to deploy your own, following steps are necessary:
 1. Install SQL database compatible with Spring Data.
 2. Set up database in application.properties file of backend application.
 3. Deploy complied backend application to web server of your choice.
 Make sure it can access database and have ports necessary for API open on firewall.
 4. Set up backend host URL in axios.js file.
 5. Deploy complied frontend application to web server of your choice.

 ## Future development
 The project is finished and fully functional.
 Future development opportunities include:
 * Weather queries optimization on backend side
 * Sources filtering on frontend
 * Historical data browsing
 * Integration with additional weather data sources
 * Native mobile apps using existing API

 ## Licence
 [MIT licence](https://choosealicense.com/licenses/mit/)